 The Emory Libraries provide access to a number of databases and electronic journals by subscription agreement with vendors.
 Examples of major vendors of electronic resources include EBSCO, JSTOR, Project Muse, and Lexis Nexis.
 The Libraries maintain a full list of all databases and eJournals with current subscription agreements.

 In many cases the license agreements with the vendors or publishers of these materials specifically address whether or not content may be downloaded and re-posted to an electronic reserves system.
 Since the answer to this question is inconsistent and there are so many licenses to consider, Reserves policy is TO LINK TO ANY DATABASE OR eJOURNAL CONTENT, rather than downloading the document and uploading it into ReservesDirect.

-When including web resources in e-reserve, simply link to the webpage from Reserves Direct.
+When including web resources in e-reserve, simply link to the webpage from Course Reserves.
 Linking is preferable to scanning or making a digital copy.

 One should assume that all material published on the web is copyrighted.
 Copyright law no longer requires a copyright owner to place a copyright notice or symbol on copyrighted material.
 Therefore, unless the webpage specifically states that anyone can use the work for any purpose, one should assume that “all rights are reserved.”

 However, some copyright owners prefer to share their work with the public, and one way to do this is through a Creative Commons License.
 Creative Commons is a way for copyright owners to allow others to use their work, under certain conditions.
 Copyright owners can choose from several licensing options and allow the public to use their work with certain restrictions like non-commercial use or with proper attribution.